Hyundai Motor Group Metaplant America: Economic impact

 HMGMA and its supporting factories have been called the largest economic development project in Georgia history.

 The automobile assembly plant is an investment of $7.6 billion by Hyundai and employed over 1,400 people as of October 2024, with plans to hire 8,100 by 2031.
 In October 2025, around 3,200 people worked at the factory.

 The site also includes a $4.3 billion battery manufacturing facility called the HL-GA Battery Company, operated as joint venture between Hyundai and LG Energy Solution.

 In the surrounding area, 17 suppliers have announced new factories to support HMGMA, which combined will invest an additional estimated total of $2.7 billion and employ another 7,000 workers; manufacturers include DAS Corporation (metal seat frames), Doowon Climate Control America, Hanon Systems, PHA, Seoyon E-HWA, and Woory Industrial.

 The Georgia Department of Transportation has planned several upgrades to surrounding infrastructure, including widening US 280, constructing frontage roads along I-16, and expanding the interchange at Old Cuyler Road.

 Operations

 Hyundai calls the plant a "Metaplant" and its employees "Meta Pros".
 According to the company, "the prefix 'meta' can mean transformative or transcending.
 Using those definitions, the Metaplant will transform the definition of what an automotive plant is".

 According to Hyundai, the factory uses autonomous vehicles instead of conveyor belts to move vehicle bodies.

 Hyundai expects around 70% of completed vehicles to be shipped by rail via the Georgia Central Railway, and constructed an additional rail siding to handle the volume of autorack cars.

+Logistical solutions for the factory are handled by Hyundai GLOVIS EV Logistics America, a subsidiary of Hyundai Glovis, which coordinates the transportation of parts and finished vehicles.

 The water tower located at the factory site along I-16 features artwork by students from Savannah College of Art and Design.

 Hyundai plans to reach full production of over 500,000 vehicles per year at HMGMA.